ifreund/waylock/README.md

 Waylock is a small screenlocker for Wayland compositors implementing `ext-session-lock-v1`.
 The `ext-session-lock-v1` protocol is significantly more robust than previous client-side Wayland screen locking approaches.
-In particular, the screenlocker crashing does not cause the session to be unlocked.
+Importantly, the screenlocker crashing does not cause the session to be unlocked.

 In addition, waylock has been entirely rewritten since version 0.3 for